mobingilabs/docs/reference.md

 ## Attach roles to user

 You can only attach up to 10 roles per user.
 Attaching roles to users always overwrite existing mapped roles at namespace level.
 For example, if a user has 3 roles attached to it, namely `role1`, `role2`, and `role3`, if you attach `role4` to that same user, that user will now only have one role, namely `role4`.
+Passing an empty roles list will not remove any mapping.

 #### Request